Metro Montessori Middle School

 Overview

 In the middle school at Childpeace, we offer a safe space for adolescents to develop their interests and passions through hands-on interactive studies.
-They grow in independence by balancing freedom and responsibility and are able to build self confidence through inclusive participation and community life, self-directed conflict resolution and restorative practices such as establishing a self-empowered Code of Civility.
+They grow in independence by balancing freedom and responsibility and are able to build self confidence through inclusive participation and community life, self-directed conflict resolution and restorative practices such as establishing a self-empowered Code of Community.

-fundamental subjects of Mathematics, English Language Arts, STEM and foreign language studies i.e. Spanish.
+Academics are based on project-based studies and individualized inquiry that include key skills and concepts in the fundamental subjects of mathematics, English language arts, science, history, and foreign language studies (Spanish).
 Lessons are designed to encourage students to become critical and creative thinkers as well as excellent communicators and collaborators.

 • Accreditation